jdevuyst/rekenaar/README.md

 Refl : 7 = 7
 ```

-If you want to use Rekenaar in your own project, make sure to include `-prekenaar` in the `opts` field of your `.ipkg` file.
+If you want to use Rekenaar in your own project, make sure to include `-p rekenaar` in the `opts` field of your `.ipkg` file.

 ## Namespaces